No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Theoretical Analysis

-In addition to mean squared error, practitioners conducting statistical inference are often concerned with the construction of confidence intervals.
+We now turn to some less desirable properties of the~\nameref{def:single-sample-ppi-inf-N} estimator.
+Practitioners conducting statistical inference are often concerned with the construction of confidence intervals.
 Typically, we construct asymptotically valid confidence intervals using the variance of a consistent estimator, and hence lower variance yields tighter intervals.
 While such intervals are generally not guaranteed to maintain nominal coverage in finite samples, \nameref{def:single-sample-ppi-inf-N} introduces two additional challenges.
-First, it is biased in finite sample, and second, it can produce overly optimistic variance estimates.
+First, while asymptotically consistent, it is biased in finite sample, and second, it can produce overly optimistic variance estimates.
 We first characterize the exact bias \footnote{It is generally known that~\nameref{def:single-sample-ppi-inf-N} is biased in finite samples \citep{Chaganty2018_6c,eyre2024auto}, but we do not know of other results giving the exact form, so we produce it here.
-While~\citet{Chaganty2018_6c} show that the bias of a similar estimator is $O(1/n)$, they do not give the exact form of that bias.} in~\cref{prop:bias_of_single_sample}, and in~\cref{prop:optimistic_variance_single_sample_ppi++} we illustrate that under mild conditions, standard methods for estimating the variance of~\nameref{def:single-sample-ppi-inf-N} will necessarily yield estimates that are lower than the classical variance, even in scenarios (as illustrated in~\cref{sec:theory-gaussian}) where we know the MSE of~\nameref{def:single-sample-ppi-inf-N} is higher than that of the classical estimator. \begin{restatable}[Bias of Single Sample]{proposition}{BiasSingleSample} The bias of the~\nameref{def:single-sample-ppi-inf-N} defined in \cref{def:single-sample-ppi-inf-N} is given by $\E[\thetah_{\text{Single-PPI++}} - \theta] = \left(2 \sigma_{yf} \muf - \sigma_{yf^2}\right) / (n \sigma_f^2)$ \end{restatable}
+While~\citet{Chaganty2018_6c} show that the bias of a similar estimator is $O(1/n)$, they do not give the exact form.} in~\cref{prop:bias_of_single_sample}, and in~\cref{prop:optimistic_variance_single_sample_ppi++} we illustrate that under mild conditions, standard methods for estimating the variance of~\nameref{def:single-sample-ppi-inf-N} will necessarily yield estimates that are lower than the classical variance, even in scenarios (as illustrated in~\cref{sec:theory-gaussian}) where we know the MSE of~\nameref{def:single-sample-ppi-inf-N} is higher than that of the classical estimator. \begin{restatable}[Bias of Single Sample]{proposition}{BiasSingleSample} The bias of the~\nameref{def:single-sample-ppi-inf-N} defined in \cref{def:single-sample-ppi-inf-N} is given by $\E[\thetah_{\text{Single-PPI++}} - \theta] = \left(2 \sigma_{yf} \muf - \sigma_{yf^2}\right) / (n \sigma_f^2)$ \end{restatable}

+While in \cref{sec:cross-fit}, we exactly characterized the variance of ~\nameref{def:cross-ppi-inf-N}, we omit a similar analysis of~\nameref{def:single-sample-ppi-inf-N}, since the latter case is far less tractable to analyze, owing to complex dependencies that arise from estimating $\lambda$ on the same data used to form the final estimate.
+We focus instead on the typical approach to \textit{estimating} the variance that practitioners use to derive confidence intervals, and give the following result on its overly optimistic nature.

 In~\cref{prop:optimistic_variance_single_sample_ppi++} we consider a variance estimation strategy that treats $\lambda$ as fixed, and uses plug-in estimators to estimate each component of the variance (namely, $\hat{\sigma}_y, \hat{\sigma}_f,$ and $\hat{\sigma}_{yf}$).
 In the appendix, we present a similar result for another common method of variance estimation, that similarly treats the estimated $\lambda$ as fixed, and uses the empirical variance of $y - \lambda f$ in $\cD_n$ and $\lambda f$ in $\cD'_N$.